 These days wedding photographers use a wide variety of brands when shooting weddings — Canon, Nikon and Sony are some of the most popular brands.
 Ultimately, the choice of gear that someone uses usually comes down to a matter of personal preference, and what kinds of lenses that person already has.

 When selecting a camera for shooting weddings, it's important to look for something that has a robust weatherproof build and a large enough sensor and megapixel count that you won’t need to worry when you’re cropping or printing big.
 Cameras that do well in low-light situations, have fast-burst modes, and feature excellent autofocus systems all excel at covering weddings.
 Weddings tend to be long days, with sometimes unpredictable weather and difficult lighting situations, this means that they often present a variety of shooting scenarios.
 Because of this, it’s important to have gear that will help you pivot quickly.
 Wedding photographers require professional high-end cameras, and the gear that they use is often pricey, but this gear will last, and won’t have to be updated every season.
-For some digital camera options for other uses read our guide on the best digital cameras.
+For some other camera options read our guides on digital cameras, cameras for astrophotography, videos cameras, cameras for wildlife photography, vlogging cameras, GoPros, and webcams.

 Investing in good gear will go a long way toward peace of mind as a wedding photographer.
 Consider the Sony a7 III for a well-established camera that’s tried and true for the job at hand.
 The Fujifilm X-T4 is a great choice for new photographers that won’t want to break the bank.
 The Canon EOS R5 on the other hand, is the best overall with its premium features.